How To Find Work in Russia

 Remember, that after the days of communism, Russia (Russian Federation) is establishing their own national recruitment habits.
 Recruiters shift from the selection based on academic criteria to skills and qualities.
 As many managers have been in post since the days of communism, there is still a gulf between moves to "westernize" and the traditional methods of doing business.

-The Internet is now the best place to access information about jobs for Russia.
-However, you should complement online work search by methods that are more traditional because Russian jobs are advertised in different ways and some jobs are not advertised in traditional forms at all.
+The Internet is now the best place to access information about Russia job search.
+However, you should complement online work search by methods that are more traditional because jobs in Russia are advertised in different ways and some jobs are not advertised in traditional forms at all.

-More than half of all Russia jobs are not advertised and is filled through referrals or networking.
+More than half of all employment in Russia is not advertised and is filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the work search process.

 With work in Russia, quite often, it is not what you know but whom you know